USFmatscilab/FerroPhase-Q/README.txt

 INPUT FILES:
 - DataMagnitude.txt : Text file containing polarization (in C/m) vs potential energy (in eV)
-- PARAM.jason : This file contains the parameters for the Ground-State Relaxation (GSR) Model.
+- PARAM.jason : This file contains the simulation parameters for the Ground-State Relaxation (GSR) Model.
 Actual file for the calculations ferroelectric and antiferroelectric are given in the main folder (PZO and CGB).
 The parameters are:

 {
   "Emin": -500.0,   (Maximum electric field in kV/cm) "Emax": 500.0,    (Minimum electric field in kV/cm) "stepE": 801,     (Steps of electric field)
   "Temp": 300.0,    (Temperature of the system in K) "z_star": 6.3244, (Born effective charge of the system) "Vol": 4407.76,   (Voulume of the structure used in DFT calculations Å^3) "mass": 10000.0,  (Mass of the particle in m_e) "num_sol": 80,    (Total number of eigenstates)
   "n": 200
 }